lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ##  Object Identifier Allocations

-IANA has registered the Object Identifiers in the "SMI Security for PKIX Algorithms" registry
+IANA has registered the Object Identifiers in the "SMI Security for PKIX Algorithms" registry.

 ###  Module Registration